Iron deficiency anemia occurs when your

 Your doctor will

-probably have you take iron supplement pills to treat your anemia.
+probably have you take iron supplement pills and eat foods rich in iron to treat your anemia.
 Most people

 begin to feel better after a few days of taking iron pills.
 But do not stop